grame-cncm/faustcourse/session2/Lesson 2.md

 The primitive Cut, represented by the exclamation mark (`!`) can be used to cut-out a signal that we don't want to use.

-Let say that we have a stereo signal and that we only want to cut the left channel and keep the right channel.
+Let say that we have a stereo signal and that we want to keep only the right channel.
-We can write the following program

-TODO
+We can easily do that by placing in parallel a cut for the left channel and a wire for the right channel as in the following example:

 ```
 process = !,_;